CodePushGo/website/src/content/blog/en/capacitor-native-bridge-web-to-android-data-transfer.md

 | Permissions | Runtime Android access |
 | Error Handling | Cross-layer tracking |

-> "Capgo is a must-have tool for developers who want to be more productive.
+> "CodePushGo is a must-have tool for developers who want to be more productive.
 Avoiding review for bug fixes is golden." - Bessie Cooper

 To address these issues, developers should set up robust logging systems that can capture errors across both web and Android layers.
 At the same time, ensure all data transfers are encrypted to maintain security.